maxviazov/Spring-Frameworks-/What's-New-in-the-Spring-Framework.md

 * Various Kotlin extensions are provided to allow idiomatic Kotlin code when developing Spring Framework 5.x applications.
 * Leveraging Kotlin reified type parameters to avoid specifying explicitly the `Class` to use for serialization/deserialization in various APIs like `RestTemplate` or WebFlux APIs.
 * `KClass` based method parameters are provided as alternatives to `Class` ones.
-* Kotlin null-safety support for `@RequestParam`, `@Autowired` and `@Inject` annotation in order to determine if a parameter/bean is required or not.
+* Kotlin null-safety support for `@Autowired`/`@Inject` and `@RequestParam`/`@RequestHeader`/etc annotations in order to determine if a parameter/bean is required or not.
-* WebFlux Functional routing Kotlin DSL.
+* Functional bean registration Kotlin DSL for `GenericApplicationContext`.
-* Functional bean registration Kotlin DSL.
+* Functional routing Kotlin DSL for WebFlux.
 * Kotlin script support in `ScriptTemplateView` for both Spring MVC and Spring WebFlux.
 * Array-like setters added to `Model` and `ModelMap`.